reduxjs/redux/docs/api/createStore.md

 * It is up to you to choose the state format.
 You can use plain objects or something like [Immutable](http://facebook.github.io/immutable-js/).
 If you’re not sure, start with plain objects.

 * If your state is a plain object, make sure you never mutate it!
 For example, instead of returning something like `Object.assign(state, newData)` from your reducers, return `Object.assign({}, state, newData)`.
 This way you don’t override the previous `state`.
-You can also write `return { ...state, ...newData }` if you enable [ES7 object spread proposal](https://github.com/sebmarkbage/ecmascript-rest-spread) with [Babel stage 1](https://babeljs.io/docs/plugins/preset-stage-1/).
+You can also write `return { ...state, ...newData }` if you enable [ES7 object spread proposal](https://github.com/sebmarkbage/ecmascript-rest-spread) with [Babel transform-object-rest-spread plugin](http://babeljs.io/docs/plugins/transform-object-rest-spread/).

 * For universal apps that run on the server, create a store instance with every request so that they are isolated.
 Dispatch a few data fetching actions to a store instance and wait for them to complete before rendering the app on the server.